-Investment properties comprise four flats at Havelock House and the properties at 37 and 39 Newton Avenue.
-The Trustees obtained an independent professional valuation for these properties in the year ended 31 August 2015.
-During the year the Trustees used the House Price Index average movement for flats and maisonettes in the Borough of Ealing to revalue the investment properties owned by the Charity.
-The property at 27 Rosemont Road was transferred from tangible assets at a historic cost of £1,212; this property is no longer used to house ministers of the church and is rented out on a commercial basis and so has been reclassified as investment property during the year.
-The Trustees obtained an independent valuation of this property in May 2022 and consider this valuation to be the fair value for the property.
+Investment properties comprise four flats at Havelock House and the properties at 37 and 39 Newton Avenue and 27 Rosemont Road.
+The Trustees obtained an independent professional valuation for the Havelock House and Newton Avenue properties in the year ended 31 August 2015.
+The Trustees also obtained an independent valuation of the Rosemont Road property in May 2022.
+During the year the Trustees used the House Price Index average movement for flats and houses in the Borough of Ealing to revalue the investment properties owned by the Charity.

-The carrying amount of the investment properties if valued at its original cost would have been £26,112 (2020: £24,900).
+The carrying amount of the investment properties if valued at its original cost would have been £26,112 (2021: £26,112).